Raccoons In Minneola: Keeping These Midnight Bandits Out Of Your Yard

 - Pick up trash around the house and yard.

 - Cover garbage cans with a tight-fitting lid.

 - Remove pet food from outside the home.

 - Treat the yard for grubs, a favorite food of raccoons.

 - Dispose of leaf and brush piles.

 - Create a barrier using raccoon repellent.

 Keeping raccoons out of the yard should keep them from accessing the house.
 Just in case a raccoon wanders into your yard looking for a warm place to spend the night or raise a family, you need to ensure your house is protected from these animals.

 Raccoon Removal & Control With Bertram Pest Solutions

 Raccoons are crafty, filthy, and potentially dangerous creatures.
 They are not cute and cuddly pets.
-The best option for how to get rid of raccoons is to contact the trained team at Bertram Pest Solutions.
+The best option for how to get rid of raccoons and other wildlife is to contact the trained team at Bertram Pest Solutions.
 We will safely and humanely remove raccoons from your Minneola property.
 We will work with you to identify possible attractions to your location and formulate a plan to keep those midnight bandits out of your yard.